 10. MORE WATERFALLS

-I’ve been meaning to include a few other waterfalls on the Sunshine Coast but both my health and the rainy weather over the last few months have put a stop to getting out and taking some photos.
+I’ve been meaning to include a few other waterfalls on the Sunshine Coast but both my health and the rainy weather over the last few years have made getting out and taking some photos a bit more challenging.

 But if you’re keen on more waterfall hikes, you could head to Baxter Falls near Flaxton in the Sunshine Coast Hinterland (part of the Sunshine Coast Hinterland Great Walk), or drive up to the Conondales and visit Booloumba Falls (3km return) or Summer Falls (day walk) along the Conondale Great Walk.